TCox-Lab/Collagen_Orientation/README.md

 - **8-bit Conversion** - Converts each image to 8-bit
 - **Brightness Threshold** - Minimum brightness threshold
-- **Sharpen** (Enable/Disable) - Runs the ImageJ/FIJI sharpen command
+- **Sharpen** (Enable/Disable) - Runs the ImageJ/FIJI sharpen command prior to analysis
-- **Despeckle** (Enable/Disable) - Runs the ImageJ/FIJI despeckle command
+- **Despeckle** (Enable/Disable) - Runs the ImageJ/FIJI despeckle command prior to analysis
-- **Auto Enhance Output Image** (Enable/Disable) - Enhance Brightness/Contrast of **_Output_** images only (_does NOT affect analysis_)
+- **Auto Enhance Output Image** (Enable/Disable) - Enhance Brightness/Contrast of **_Output_** images only (_does NOT affect analysis - aesthetics only_)

 ---
 ### Advanced variables specified by the user (_if enabled_) include:
-If enabled in the Basic Parameter window, the script will launch an input window, allowing for customisation of analysis parameters which are passed directly to the OrientationJ plugin:
+If enabled in the Basic Parameter window, the script will also launch an input window allowing for customisation of analysis parameters which are passed directly to the `OrientationJ` plugin:

 - **Gradient** - Gradient used (0: Cubic Spline, 1: Finite difference, 2: Fourier; 3: Riesz, 4: Gaussian)
 - **Min Coherency** - Minimum Coherency - The ratio between the difference and the sum of the tensor eigenvalues
 - **Min Energy** - Minimum Energy value - The energy parameter is the trace of the tensor matrix

 ---
-_**Once basic and advanced options have been chosen, you will be asked to specify the input directory containing the image files to be analysed.**_
+_**Once basic and advanced options have been chosen, you will be asked to specify the top level input directory containing the image files to be analysed.**_

 ---
 ### Output Image files